Project Brief

 Discovery

-• How they currently measure the mood of their classes.
+- Methods for assessing the mood of their classes.

 The conceptual design of the system focused on providing a mechanism to measure an emotion and then provide an immediate short activity to positively influence that emotion.
 This mechanism was a differentiator from other digital wellbeing products within the education sector that focused on measuring emotion only and providing weekly or monthly reports on emotional changes.